- Describe the purpose and procedures of a daily health check.

 - Disease-prevention measures recommended by the health department (if appropriate)

-- Possibly pictures of skin lesions or skin condition (e.g., chicken pox, spots on tonsils, etc.)
+- Pictures of skin lesions or skin condition may be helpful to parents or guardians (e.g., chicken pox, spots on tonsils, etc.)

 The notice should not identify the child who has the infectious disease.